Turtle: In culture

 In Aesop's Fables, "The Tortoise and the Hare" tells how an unequal race may be won by the slower partner.
 Lewis Carroll's 1865 Alice's Adventures in Wonderland features a Mock Turtle, named for a soup meant to imitate the expensive soup made from real turtle meat.
 In 1896, the French playwright Léon Gandillot wrote a comedy in three acts named La Tortue that was "a Parisian sensation" in its run in France, and came to the Manhattan Theatre, Broadway, New York, in 1898 as The Turtle.
 A "cosmic turtle" and the island motif reappear in Gary Snyder's 1974 novel Turtle Island, and again in Terry Pratchett's Discworld series as Great A'Tuin, starting with the 1983 novel The Colour of Magic.
 It is supposedly of the species Chelys galactica, the galactic turtle, complete with four elephants on its back to support Discworld.
+A giant fire-breathing turtle called Gamera is the star of a series of Japanese monster movies in the kaiju genre and has had twelve films from 1965 to 2006.
 Turtles have been featured in comic books and animations such as the 1984 Teenage Mutant Ninja Turtles.